bihe/software-design-django/README.md

 ### 2.2 IDE
 There are a number of IDEs available for python development.
 You can choose between different variants like [VSCode](https://code.visualstudio.com/), [PyCharm](https://www.jetbrains.com/pycharm/), [VIM](https://realpython.com/vim-and-python-a-match-made-in-heaven/), ...

-#### 2.2.1 Unittests & VSCode
+#### 2.2.1 VSCode
-To enable Django-based unittest in VSCode, follow the documentation: https://code.visualstudio.com/docs/python/testing#_django-unit-tests
+This repository uses VSCode mainly.
+It also provides recommendations for extensions which can be installed to have a good development experience (`.vscode/extensions.json`).
+Unit-testing works and is configured in `.vscode/settings.json` as well as launch/debug capabilities of the Django application in `.vscode/launch.json`.

 ### 2.3 Dependency Injection
 A very often used concept in software-design is **dependency injection** (or inversion of control).
 A very, very good intro-video regarding DI (dependency injection) can be found on *youtube*, ["Dependency Injection, The Best Pattern"](https://www.youtube.com/embed/J1f5b4vcxCQ?si=Qb4pFAWWazOvzPjm).